 That isn't the whole story, however.
 In 2006, a computer programmer by the name of Peter Shann Ford found evidence for the missing 'a' in Armstrong's famous words.
 Using some of the science behind the kinds of software meant to help those unable to speak communicate through computers, Ford downloaded the recording of Armstrong's line from NASA and analyzed the sound waves from the recording.

 He was able to identify a 35-millisecond bump in the sound data between the words 'for' and 'man' that coincide with some static over the signal that could have rendered the spoken 'a' undetectable, seeming to provide strong evidence for Armstrong's insistence that he was misquoted.

-Given the intensity of the moon landing itself, which was always going to be stressful, NASA originally planned to have Armstrong and Aldrin take some time to sleep now that they'd touched down on the surface.
-Not surprisingly, the two men asked for permission to go ahead with the moonwalk immediately, and mission control approved the request.
+Given the intensity of the Moon landing itself, which was always going to be stressful, NASA originally planned to have Armstrong and Aldrin take some time to sleep once they had touched down on the surface.
+Not surprisingly, the two men asked for permission to go ahead with the Moonwalk immediately, and mission control approved the request.

 When it came time for Aldrin to join Armstrong on the surface, he had to take care not to lock the door to Eagle since there was no handle to open it again from the outside.

 After all, NASA's breakdown cover was only valid on Earth.